paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - **_`I18Next.t translations "thisKeyDoesNotExist"`_**
 - Missed translations and typos ignored

+^
+If you accidentally do not provide a translation for a particular key for a known available language, or make a typo in the translation file (eg delete the translations.ja.json file or change its key name), then, again, no error is raised, and the requested key is displayed on the page as-is.<br />
+Elm programmers are spoiled by the Elm compiler always looking over our shoulder and helping us avoid these kinds of mistakes.
+If you are confident about manually handling the issues outlined or they are not important to you, then all is good and you need not go any further.
+But, if want Elm to cast more of an eye over your i18n development, what options are available to you?

 ---
 [.slidenumber-style: #FFFFFF]

 # [fit] Type-Safe
 # [fit] *Translations*

+^
+Glad you asked!
+Since we have our translation files as JSON, we can use...

 ---
 [.slidenumber-style: #FFFFFF]

 # [fit] `npm install -g elm-i18n-gen`

+^
+...a package called Elm i18n Gen to generate a Translations module containing one function for every translation in the JSON files.
+You install it via npm as you can see here...

 ---
 [.slidenumber-style: #FFFFFF]

 # [fit] `elm-i18n-gen public/locale src/Translations.elm`

+^
+...and you can generate a new Translations module for the app with the following command, that will contain the following functions...

 ---